When is the Best Time to Send SMS Marketing and Email During BFCM?

 Get answers to your SMS and email sending questions, including when to start talking about BFCM, best times to send, and how many messages to send across channels.

 Want to get inspired by how other brands have achieved holiday success with SMS and email?
-Explore our 2023 BFCM Planner to unlock SMS message templates, a webinar to help you set your BFCM strategy, and more.
+Explore the Complete BFCM Archive to unlock your marketing toolkit for planning and tracking, SMS message templates, a live workshop to help you set your BFCM strategy, and more.

 Most likely, the send times and frequency that work for your brand throughout the rest of the year will need to be adjusted during BFCM to meet the needs of your subscribers.